 The Bike Exchange offers good quality and low-cost used bikes for all bike riders.
 All individuals working at the Exchange are volunteers.
 Volunteers spend their time collecting donated bikes, reconditioning them and selling them for a minimal fee.
 The Exchange has shops in Trenton, Plainfield and Newark.
 There are also plans to open a shop in New Brunswick.
 All money received from the sale of bikes goes to support the Boys & Girls Clubs’ after-school programs.
 For more information on how you can volunteer or get a bike, please visit www.bikeexchangenj.org or email them at info@BikeExchangeNJ.org.

 Pedals for Progress has been receiving, processing and donating bicycles and parts to partner charities in 32 developing world countries since 1991.
 The organization aims to “supply economic development aid by recycling bicycles and sewing machines in the U.S. and shipping them to people of the developing world.”
 Going beyond the local aspect of the previous shops, “P4P” as it is often referred to, understands the importance of transportation in developing countries and how bicycles can provide basic transportation for those in need.
 While working closely with partner organizations in these countries, P4P aims to go beyond just distributing the bicycles, but also works within communities in these countries to teach proper bicycle maintenance and safety.
 It is their belief that the provision of bicycles will help to further stimulate local economies and create opportunities that would not have been there without them.
-P4P is continually collecting bicycles, so please check out their collection schedule at http://www.p4p.org.
+P4P is continually collecting bicycles, so please check out their collection schedule at https://www.p4p.org/?page_id=5.
 They currently have many locations throughout New Jersey and Pennsylvania.
-To find out more about how you can help, please contact them at 908-638-4811 or via email at firstname.lastname@example.org.
+To find out about other ways you can help, please visit this page.

 Good Goes Around (GGA) helps recycle gently-used children’s bicycles for those less fortunate.
 As a non-profit program, GGA, pairs up local bike shops and social service agencies with those interested in donating bikes and volunteering their time.
 The organization follows a four step model where volunteers reach out to local bike shops, and arrange community collections to collect used bicycles.
 These bicycles are repaired and provided free of charge to children in need.
 In 2011, over 900 bicycles were collected throughout Essex, Hudson, and Westchester (NY) Counties and donated to organizations within those areas.
 Drop off locations in New Jersey include Millburn, Jersey City, and Pennington.
 One additional drop-off is located in Scarsdale, New York.
 As they are always interested in expanding their reach, Good Goes Around will assist interested individuals in starting up a local chapter.
 For more information on how to do this, please contact them at 973-629-1515 or via email at firstname.lastname@example.org.